BiqiaoWang/Midge-Population-Environmental-Data-Analysis/README.md

 **Method:**
 Average midge count per seasonal year = Total midge count ÷ Number of sampling days

-This standardisation reduced the impact of uneven sampling effort and allowed fair comparisons between seasons.
+This standardisation reduced the impact of uneven sampling effort and allowed fair comparisons between different seasonal years.

 #### 2. Calendar Year to Seasonal Year
 Because midges are mainly active during the warmer months (summer), I converted the data from **calendar year** to **seasonal year (July–June)**, which better reflects the midge life cycle in New Zealand.